Customize your workspace in CSP || EASY!

 Intro

-Today I will explain how to organize the workspace so that you can work efficiently and quickly.
-If you are a beginner, you probably have not changed the default settings but I invite you to try it to that you feel the difference when drawing.
+Today I will explain how to organize your workspace so that you can work efficiently and quickly.
+If you are a beginner, you probably haven't changed the default settings, but I invite you to try it so you can feel the difference when drawing.

 What is the best workspace for me?

-Depending on the artist and the type of art you do, your workspace will vary to meet the needs you have.
-My name is Drawsiree and I am a children's book illustrator, so my workspace is oriented towards illustration.
+Depending on the artist and the type of art you do, your workspace will vary to meet your needs.
+My name is Drawsiree and I am a children's book illustrator, so my workspace is geared towards illustration.

-When we open CSP for the first time or you have never configured your workspace, it will probably look like this:
+When you open CSP for the first time or if you have never configured your workspace, it will probably look like this:

 2. Toolbar